(updated September 3, 2014) - Check back for program updates

 Join your government relations and public affairs colleagues in this exceptional networking and information-sharing venue.
 Learn about advocacy-oriented programs and practices that can be used to advance higher education as a state priority through one-on-one discussion with college and university state relations officers.

-UW Bothell: Road to success through advocacy, access, affordability, and attainment
+- University of Washington, Bothell: Road to success through advocacy, access, affordability, and attainmen

 Sponsored by the The College Board